Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 ### 4. Update files with the enode address

-Add the new node's enode address to the [static nodes] file and the [permissions file].
+Add the new node's enode address to the [static nodes] file and [permissions file].

 The enode uses the format `enode://pubkey@ip_address:30303`.